 2021 Toyota Fortuner Design

 Since the overall design has remained pretty much the same, dimensions have also remained unchanged.
-Therefore, you may count on a genuine body-on-frame SUV, which measures around 108 inches in wheelbase and around 188 inches in the overall lengths.
+Therefore, you may count on a genuine body-on-frame SUV, which measures around 108 inches in wheelbase and around 188 inches in overall length.
 Such 2021 Toyota Fortuner dimensions seem pretty versatile, as the SUV is large enough to accommodate seven passengers, but keeps the wheelbase reasonably short, which is vastly important in terms of off-road performances.

 2021 Toyota Fortuner Facelift

-The 2021 Toyota Fortuner facelift has brought a lot of interesting changes and most of them are about the styling.
+The 2021 Toyota Fortuner facelift has brought a lot of interesting changes and most of them are about styling.
 The new version comes with a plethora of new details.
 The first thing you will probably notice are new headlights, which are sharper and look more striking than before.
 Along with new headlights, there is a new, bigger grille, as well as a new front bumper with bigger air intakes.
 On the other end, you may notice a new rear bumper, as well as revised headlights.
-Of course, there are also things like new wheels, new color options etc.
+Of course, there are also things like new wheels, new color options, etc.

 Another big novelty is an introduction of a new flagship trim, called Legender Fortuner.
 This model comes with several exclusive styling solutions, particularly at the front, where you can notice a split grille, similar to those we can find on Toyota’s crossovers for the Global market, such as RAV4 or Highlander.

 When it comes to interior design, Toyota designers decided not to change things too much.
 Therefore, the dashboard looks largely the same as in the pre-facelifted model.
 Still, the obvious improvements can be seen in terms of standard equipment, as the 2021 Toyota Fortuner interior comes with loads of new tech goodies, either standard or optional.
-The most notable upgrade is probably a new infotainment system, which comes with a bigger 8-inch touchscreen, smartphone integration etc.
+The most notable upgrade is probably a new infotainment system, which comes with a bigger 8-inch touchscreen, smartphone integration, etc.

 On the other side, the overall cabin layout remains largely the same.
 We’ve already mentioned that there were no changes in size made, so the new model comes with the same amount of space.
 This is a three-row crossover, which accommodates up to seven passengers.
 Typically for the class, the third row is best to be left for youngsters.
 The cargo area also remains the same and offers a quite decent volume.